joezaq/ADV-SQL-Business-Performance-Analysis/README.md

 GROUP BY 1
 ```

 - *The cross-sell analysis shows that Product 1 (P1) was most frequently cross-sold with Product 4 (P4), recording 933 cross-sales.
-The cross-sell rate also reflected a consistent pattern, with P1 and P4 showing a rate of **0.208 (21%)**.
+The cross-sell rate also showed a consistent pattern, with P1 and P4 at **0.208 (21%)**.
 Similar relationships were observed between P1 and P2 and P3, and vice versa.*
 *Note: The cross-sell matrix is hollow, as a product cannot be cross-sold with itself (e.g., P1 cannot be cross-sold with P1)*